ohpyupi/study.security-plus/impl-security-systems.md

 ### HVAC (Heating, Ventilating, and Air Conditioning)
 * A complex science
 * PC manages equipment
-* Trandionally not built with secuirty in mind
+* Traditionally not built with secuirty in mind
   * Difficult to recover from an infrastructure DoS

 ### All-in-one security appliance